ImgBotApp/InternetNL/base/test/mail/explain_en.md

 Note: some standards are even relevant if there are no mail servers configured for your domain.

 ## Test report
 After the test is finished, you are directed to a test report with detailed explanations.
 The report contains an overall percentage score and results per test section and per subtest.
-For more information see ["Explanation of score and icons on test report"](/faqs/report/).
+For more information see ["Explanation of score and icons"](/faqs/report/).

 ## How to improve
 You can use this test report to improve the mail service that you use.
 Usually contacting your mail hoster on this will be the best next step.